dominique-roux/label-printing/driver/README.md

 # Install Dymo® Driver
 ## Download
-Create the following folders on the pi:
+Create the following folders on the pi and go to the "driver" folder:

     |_ home
       |_ pi